Biryu of Baekje

-Biryu of Baekje (died 344, r.
+King Biryu (died 344, r.
 304–344) was the eleventh king of Baekje, one of the Three Kingdoms of Korea.

 Background

 He was the second son of the 6th king King Gusu and the younger brother of the 7th king Saban.
 However, since this would make him rule until at least the age of 110, modern historians commonly assume that Biryu was in fact the son or grandson of Saban's younger brother.
 After the preceding king Bunseo was assassinated in the 7th year of his reign in 304 by Chinese agents, Biryu ascended to the throne because Bunseo's sons were deemed too young to rule.
 This appears to have been part of a power struggle between the two branches of the Baekje royal family, the descendants of the 5th king Chogo (Biryu's ancestor) and that of the 8th king Goi.

-The Samguk Sagi records that "his character was generous and benevolent, and he was powerful and skilled with a bow.
+The Samguk sagi records that "his character was generous and benevolent, and he was powerful and skilled with a bow.
 For a long time, he resided among the people, and he was praised far and wide.
 After the death of Bunseo, all his children were too young to succeed.
 Therefore, at the recommendation of the ministers and people, he took the throne".